the-crypt-keeper/can-ai-code/README.md

 ## News

+**4/15** Evaluate gpt4.1 (API).
+Apologies for the hiatus, I've spent last 3 months building a new rig - ramping evals back up this week to catch up on all the new goodies.

 **2/20** Evaluate Mistral Small 2501 (FP16, AWQ, EXL2-6.5bpw).

 **1/23** Evaluate several more reasoning models: QwQ (FP16), Sky-T1 (FP16), Fuse-O1 (FP16).